sergiusens/snappy-docs/reference/plugins.md

 &nbsp;

-### Builtin keywords and common options
+### Built-in keywords and common options

-There are several builtin keywords which can be used in any part regardless of the choice of plugin.
+There are several built-in keywords which can be used in any part regardless of the choice of plugin.

   - `after: [part, part, part...]`